klean2050/tiles_ecg_model/ckpt/README.md

 ### Attention

-Please access the latest model checkpoints [here](https://drive.google.com/drive/folders/1L7T-fsCHiyh5XWaA7VyLHxyl_pcEK-Ar?usp=sharing) and copy to `ckpt` folder.
+Please access the latest ResNet checkpoints [here](https://drive.google.com/drive/folders/1L7T-fsCHiyh5XWaA7VyLHxyl_pcEK-Ar?usp=sharing) and copy to `ckpt` folder.

 One can load a pre-trained model for fine-tuning or testing as follows: